TinyTapeout/tinytapeout-06/projects/tt_um_toivoh_retro_console/docs/info.md

 ## External hardware

 A Pmod for VGA is needed for video output, that can accept VGA output according to https://tinytapeout.com/specs/pinouts/#vga-output.

 Means of sound output is TBD.
 The RP2040 receives the sound samples and could output them in different ways depending on programming.
 The pins `ui[7:4]` (or at least `ui[7:6]`, depending on pin configuration) have been left unused in the design so that the RP2040 can drive them to output sound.
-Supporting a Pmod for I2S would be one possibility.
+Supporting a Pmod for I2S would be one possibility, PWM output (at 10 bit resolution or so) would be another.